danielblagy/Yelloger/readme.md

 # Yelloger
 ## A simple thread-safe single-header C++ 17 logger.
-### Tut
+### Motivation
-This logger was initially made for a [Youtube tutorial](https://youtube.com/playlist?list=PL5Lk2LPoiyAKcw7T-_FB_4BNrWkxfwnus)
+This logger was initially made for a [Youtube tutorial](https://youtube.com/playlist?list=PL5Lk2LPoiyAKcw7T-_FB_4BNrWkxfwnus).
 ### Include
 This is a header-only library consisting of one header file.
-Simply copy the `include/yelloger.h` file and `#include` it in your project.
+Simply copy the [include/yelloger.h](include/yelloger.h) file and `#include` it in your project.
 ### Examples
 Console logging (the simplest use case)
 ```cpp